AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Create a filter based on a node or arrow

 You can create a new filter based on a node or arrow within a journey.
 After the filter is created, you can use it anywhere in Analysis Workspace.

+When you create a filter based on a node or arrow in Journey canvas, the filter uses [sequential filters](/help/components/filters/seg-sequential-build.md).
+This means that when you select a node or arrow from which you want to create a filter, the filter includes all preceding nodes or arrows on the branch, joined with the THEN operator.

 To create a filter: